heristop/gutenku/packages/front/content/2026-01-18-gutenku-technical-deep-dive.en.md

 ### Survival of the Fittest (Haiku)

 A population of 150 haiku candidates competes each generation.
 The top 6 elite survivors pass directly to the next round - unchanged, like royalty.
-The rest fight for their place through tournament selection: pick 7 random haiku, keep the winner.
+The rest fight for their place through tournament selection: seven random haiku are picked, and the winner survives.
 Repeat until you have enough parents.

 Then the fun part: breeding.
-Two parent haiku swap their verses with a 90% crossover rate - maybe the first line from mom, the rest from dad.
+Two parent haiku swap their verses with a 90% crossover rate — maybe the first line from mom, the rest from dad.
 And because evolution needs chaos, each verse has a 12% chance of mutating into something completely different from the pool.

 Here's how biology maps to code: